 ITIL Incident Management

 Incident Management in ITIL is the key process in Service Operation.
-Most Service Providers are evaluated and assessed by the speed they respond and restore service after an Incident has occurred.
-By definition, an Incident is an unplanned interruption to an IT service or reduction in quality of an IT service.
+Most Service Providers are evaluated and assessed by the speed they respond and restore service after an incident has occurred.
+By definition, an Incident is an unplanned interruption to an IT service or a reduction in the quality of an IT service.

-The concept of Incidents disrupting a service is one most people are familiar.
+The concept of Incidents disrupting service is one most people are familiar with.
 Think of your household phone or internet service.
-When you moved into your residence and signed up for service, your considered the service worth the price.
-If there is a disruption in the service, it is painful to the customer and the goal should be quick resolution.
+When you moved into your residence and signed up for service, you considered the service worth the price.
+If there is a disruption in the service, it is painful for the customer and the goal should be a quick resolution.
 The customer does not want hours – or even days – without phone and internet.
 Even if the customer is rebated for the outage, it still leaves a scar on the relationship.
-This is the same with the customer of an IT service.
+This is the same as the customer of an IT service.
 They want as few Incidents as possible, lasting the shortest amount of time as possible.
 The customer is paying for a service and wants it available when needed.
 The business customers who are paying for the IT service do not care about the cause of the disruption, just service restored as quickly as possible and the issue to not arise again.

 How can you measure and report incidents?

-As Incidents are reported, the Incident Management process seeks to understand the impact and urgency of the Incident on order to act accordingly.
+As Incidents are reported, the Incident Management process seeks to understand the impact and urgency of the Incident in order to act accordingly.
 The combination of Impact and Urgency is called Priority.

-- Impact is the measure of the effect of the Incident, Problem, Change, or other ITSM record.
-Impact is usually measured on the impact to service levels.
+- The impact is the measure of the effect of the Incident, Problem, Change, or another ITSM record.
+The impact is usually measured on the impact on service levels.

 - Urgency is the length of time until the Incident, Problem or Change has a significant impact on the IT service.
 This is how quickly the Service Provider needs to act to resolve on behalf of the business customer.